Saraswati (sculpture)

 Sculpture in Washington, D.C., U.S.

 Saraswati is an outdoor sculpture of the Hindu goddess of the same name, installed outside the Embassy of Indonesia in Embassy Row, Washington, D.C., in the United States.
+It was inaugurated by Indonesia's president Susilo Bambang Yudhoyono in 2014.

 Description and history

 The work was created by multiple Balinese sculptors and installed in 2013.
 The 16 ft gold and white statue depicts the Hindu goddess Saraswati standing on a lotus with three young students at her feet, one of which is Barack Obama.